Parliament Building (Quebec): Fountains

-The former is located below the old main entrance to the building, along with two statues of the Amerindian people, with The Nigog Fisherman being located in the niche just above the water and the other statue above the fountain, in the place where two staircases meet.
+The former is located below the old main entrance to the building, along with two statues of the indigenous people, with The Nigog Fisherman being in the niche just above the water and the other statue above the fountain, in the place where two staircases meet.
 Built in 1890, it underwent a significant change from 2016 to 2019, when it was greatly reduced in size.